-TELUS Spark Science Centre acknowledges it is situated on the traditional lands of the Niitsitapi (Blackfoot Confederacy) which includes the Kainai, Piikani, Siksika First Nations, and the Blackfeet of Montana, whom have made this land home for thousands of years.
-In 1877, Treaty 7 was signed by members of the Niitsitapi, the Tsuut’ina First Nation, the Îyârhe Nakoda (inclusive of Wesley, Chiniki, and Bearspaw First Nation), alongside the Government of Canada.
-Calgary is home to Métis Nation of Alberta Region III.
-Treaty 7 is also home to all settlers.
+TELUS Spark Science Centre acknowledges it is situated on the traditional lands of the Niitsitapi (Blackfoot Confederacy) which includes the Kainai, Piikani, Siksika First Nations, and the Blackfeet of Montana, who have made this land home for thousands of years.
+In 1877, Treaty 7 was signed by members of the Niitsitapi, the Tsuutina First Nation, the Îyârhe Nakoda (inclusive of Wesley, Chiniki, and Bearspaw First Nation), alongside the Government of Canada.
+The City of Calgary is home to Métis Nation of Alberta Region III, all newcomers, and settlers.
+We are all Treaty people.

 We are grateful to Elder Casey Eagle Speaker, Sorrel Horse, of Kainai First Nation, for guiding us through the development of this land acknowledgement.